 So you are in the market to get a staple Yeti cooler.
 You require something portable; not giant and not small.
-The perfect product we recommend will between the Tundra 35 & 40.
+The perfect product we recommend is between the Tundra 35 & 40.

 Trust me, I understand your dilemma.
 You want to choose between the Yeti Tundra 35 Vs Yeti Tundra 45 which is a close call.
 They are relatively portable and pricing is within the same range.